 A canteen is in operation at the school Tuesday through to Friday and is located near the lunch undercover area.
 Lunches and snack type foods are available at morning recess.
 There is a canteen menu available in the front office and on the school website.

 Children may order their lunch from the school canteen on Tuesday to Friday.
-Please order online at home before school.
+Please order online before 8.45am that day.
 Lunches are delivered to the classroom (at the designated lunch time).